We are Buried Thunder, a physical theatre company of 6, from different ethnic and performative backgrounds.

 Olivia Bourne - Outreach and Participation

 Born in Norwich, Olivia has always has always had a passion for dance and physical theatre, and loves the direction Buried Thunder is headed in.
-Olivia is hoping to continue performing and creating as much as possible, and plans to continue her own theatre making alongside finishing her degree.
+Olivia is hoping to continue performing and creating as much as possible, and is excited to see the arts take off again soon.

 Sara Benamri - Marketing

-With a passion for making new work, she is proud of what the company has achieved and is excited for the future.
+Being half Moroccan and half British, Sara enjoys bringing a different cultural perspective to the rehearsal room.
+With a passion for making new work, she is proud of what the company has achieved and is excited for what the future entails.